Geoscience Field Issues Using High-Resolution Topography to Understand Earth Surface Processes

 This course was originally intended to be conducted in-person with both field data collection and analysis to meet the "field" component of the University of Northern Colorado's Earth Science degrees (Environmental and Geology).
 With the 2020 world pandemic and cancellation of most in-person activities for 2020 the course was adapted for 100% online implementation with an optional one-day field campaign.
-As such, UNAVCO (in collaboration with the GETSI Project) and University of Northern Colorado embarked on a data collection campaign for a summer field course entitled.
+As such, UNAVCO (in collaboration with the GETSI Project) and University of Northern Colorado embarked on a data collection campaign for a summer field course entitled "Geoscience Field Issues Using High-Resolution Topography to Understand Earth Surface Processes".
 The team collected GNSS data, drone imagery for use in structure from motion, and terrestrial laser scanning from a site near Greeley, Colorado on the Poudre River.
 These data were used in mock field campaigns and real analyses implemented by students virtually through Zoom and Canvas.
 Students from throughout North America attended the course, most meeting Field Camp requirements required for graduation.
 A few graduate students attended the course for training in their research areas in high-resolution 3D dataset acquisition and analysis.

 Some of the individual activities for the course have been separately submitted to the NAGT Online Field Experiences Activity Collection and are linked below.

 - Day 1 - Getting started with Structure from Motion (SfM) photogrammetry

 - Unit 1: GPS/GNSS Fundamentals - from the GETSI module High Precision Positioning with Static and Kinematic GPS/GNSS.

 - Day 3 - SfM of Poudre River at Sheep Draw Reach

 - Day 4 - Working with Point Clouds in CloudCompare and Classifying with CANUPO